Easter Family Days Out with the Kids 2025

 The Deep, Hull

 The Deep only opened in 2002 but has become an international player in marine conservation and is home to 5000 animals including some magnificent sharks and rays.
-Over the Easter holidays the theme is Nature in Action - celebrating the incredible wildlife and native species in the local area.
-There are daily workshops, a craft corner and a Biodiversity Bingo wildlife spotter trail.
-A great day out when the weather is a little changeable - as it can be in the UK in March/April!
+In April the theme is 'Whale Hello There' - listen to daily talks with games and activities and also make your mark on the Blue Whale mural.
+There are also some Shark Egg Case hunts in different locations but be sure to book in advance as places are limited.
+A great day out when the weather is a little changeable - as it can be in the UK in April!

 And for a very special experience, why not enquire about the Sleepover opportunities - a once in a lifetime chance to bed down next to incredible marine life.